 - Low voltage alert and “limp home mode” to protect expensive lithium batteries.

-- A single switch to choose between any 2 profiles e.g. RC and hand control, or fast and slow.
+- A single switch to toggle between any 2 profiles e.g. RC and hand control, or fast and slow.
 Ideal for training new drivers.

 - 15 profiles for storing different configurations, 1st 9 pre-programmed for the most common applications.